wiseman-timelord/MaNTella-Launcher/README.md

 Drop-in files for Local-Model Optimization and Launching Mantella.
 The Mantella xVASynth Optimizer/Launcher is a command-line tool designed to automate and optimize the workflow for managing audio generation in Skyrim and Fallout 4 using the xVASynth software.
 The script facilitates game configuration management, launches xVASynth if it is not already running, and performs various tasks such as cleaning configuration files and setting optimization presets for audio processing.
 The Python component of the script handles reading and writing configuration settings, displays an interactive menu for user selection of game and optimization options, and saves the chosen settings for subsequent executions.

 # Features
-These features combine to provide a comprehensive and user-friendly tool for optimizing and managing audio generation for Skyrim and Fallout 4 using xVASynth and Mantella.
-1. **Batch Launcher for Automation**
+1. **Batch Launcher for Automation**: Automates and runs xVASynth and Mantella with admin privileges.
-   - The script includes a batch launcher that automates the execution of both xVASynth and Mantella.
-   - If xVASynth is installed in the recommended directory (`.\xVASynth`), the script will automatically launch it as needed.
-   - Ensures the launcher runs with administrative privileges, facilitating seamless execution of both applications.
-2. **Standardized Character Details**
-   - Processes and standardizes character details, which were previously non-standardized and often contained excessive information.
-   - Enhances clarity and consistency, allowing for more effective use of character data in audio generation.
+2. **Standardized Character Details**: Standardizes character data for clarity and effective audio generation.
-3. **Optimized Configuration Management**
+3. **Optimized Configuration Management**: Streamlines `config.ini` prompts and removes non-functional options.
-   - Optimizes and streamlines prompts for managing `config.ini`, ensuring concise and clear configuration of settings.
-   - Implements character limits on specific configuration fields for consistency and ease of use.
-   - Removes non-functional options such as "follow," "offended," and "forgiven" from the configuration prompts to enhance functionality and usability based on testing with the vanilla game.
-4. **Interactive Python Script**
-   - The Python script handles the cleaning and reading of the configuration file, ensuring it is free from clutter and formatted correctly.
-   - Provides an interactive menu for users to toggle between different games (Skyrim, SkyrimVR, Fallout4, Fallout4VR) and optimization presets (Default, Faster, Medium, Quality).
-   - Allows users to adjust context length settings, offering predefined options for efficient customization.
+4. **Interactive Python Script**: Cleans configuration files and offers an interactive menu for game and preset choices.
-5. **Error Handling and Logging**
+5. **Error Handling and Logging**: Tracks errors, logs execution, and backs up configuration files.
-   - Includes robust error handling and logging to track the execution flow and capture any issues that arise during script execution.
-   - Creates backups of the configuration file before making changes, ensuring that the original settings can be restored if needed.
-6. **Automatic Execution and Exit Handling**
+6. **Automatic Execution and Exit Handling**: Runs Mantella post-xVASynth and manages exit codes for smooth operation.
-   - Automatically runs Mantella after configuring xVASynth, streamlining the workflow for users.
-   - Handles exit codes and saves them to an output file, ensuring proper closure and communication between the batch and Python scripts.

 # Preview
 - The menu of much optimization, landing today...